Minecraft Server Setup for Development

 Version Strategy

-- matches the prod server,
+- It matches the production server.

-- has the API hooks you need
+- It has the API hooks your plugin uses.

-- has current community support.
+- It still has current community support.

-- Paper build still gets patches
+- Paper still publishes patches for that line.

 Local Server Folder Layout